-Subject to the terms and conditions described in the underwriting agreement dated the date of this prospectus, among us, the selling shareholders and the representatives of the underwriters, we and the selling shareholders have agreed to sell to the underwriters, and the underwriters severally have agreed to purchase from us, the number of ADSs listed opposite their respective names below.
+Subject to the terms and conditions described in the underwriting agreement dated the date of this prospectus, among us, the selling shareholders and the representatives of the underwriters, we have agreed to sell to the underwriters, and the underwriters severally have agreed to purchase from us, the number of ADSs listed opposite their respective names below.
 Piper Jaffray & Co. and Credit Suisse Securities (USA) LLC are acting as the representatives of the underwriters named below.

-1 Number

-Underwriters 0 of ADSs
+Underwriters Number of ADSs

 Piper Jaffray & Co.
+3,494,400

-Credit Suisse Securities (USA) LLC
+Credit Suisse Securities (USA) LLC 3,225,600

-BB&T Capital Markets, a division of BB&T Securities, LLC
+BB&T Capital Markets, a division of BB&T Securities, LLC 400,000

-Janney Montgomery Scott LLC
+Janney Montgomery Scott LLC 400,000

-Stephens Inc.
+Stephens Inc. 400,000

-KBC Securities USA, Inc.
+KBC Securities USA, Inc. 80,000

-Total
+Total 8,000,000

-The underwriters have advised us and the selling shareholders that they propose to offer the ADSs to the public at \$ per ADS.
-The underwriters propose to offer the ADSs to certain dealers at the same price less a concession of not more than \$ per ADS.
-The underwriters may allow and the dealers may reallow a concession of not more than \$ per ADS on sales to certain other brokers and dealers.
+The underwriters have advised us and the selling shareholders that they propose to offer the ADSs to the public at \$12.00 per ADS.
+The underwriters propose to offer the ADSs to certain dealers at the same price less a concession of not more than \$0.504 per ADS.
 After the offering, these figures may be changed by the underwriters.

-The selling shareholders and we have granted to the underwriters an option to purchase up to additional ADSs, on a pro rata basis, at the same price to the public, and with the same underwriting discount, as set forth in the table below.
+The selling shareholders have granted to the underwriters an option to purchase up to 1,200,000 additional ADSs (as described in "Principal and Selling Shareholders") at the same price to the public, and with the same underwriting discount, as set forth in the table below.
 The underwriters may exercise this option any time during the 30-day period after the date of this prospectus, but only to cover over-allotments, if any.
 To the extent the underwriters exercise the option, each underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of the additional ADSs as it was obligated to purchase under the underwriting agreement.